aarrttzz/mevn-stack-master/README.md

 | `build` | None | Bundled by Webpack
 | `static` | Hot reload | Bundled by Webpack

-### Project Structure

-##### Backend

-`/src`

-`--/controllers/`-- Contains controllers for our API resources.

-`--/database/`

-`----/models/`-- Contains the models for our API Resources using [Mongoose](http://mongoosejs.com/).

-`--/middleware/`-- Any middleware you may need can go here.

-`--/routes/`-- All route definitions are here.

-`----/api.js`-- Routes for the API.

-`----/user.js`-- Routes specific to the user resource.

-##### Frontend

-`/views`

-`--/config/http.js`-- Axios config for local request

-`--/pages/`-- Separate Component Pages go here.

-`--/router/index.js`-- Config for [vue-router](https://github.com/vuejs/vue-router)

-`--/App.vue`-- Component that has Nav-Drawer, Footer, and Toolbar wrapped around a router view of other components.

-`--/main.js`-- Registers the Vue components and Router

-`--/index.html`-- The file we return, has the Vue app in it.

 ### Requirements

 This project will require: